jcrodriguez1989/chatgpt/README.md

   i <- i - 1
   print(i)
 }"
-The above code can be optimized by using a for loop instead of a while loop to avoid the need to initialize and update the counter variable manually.
-Heres the optimized code:
+The following code achieves the same output but is more concise:

-for (i in 10:1) {
+for (i in 9:0) {
   print(i)
 }

-This code achieves the same result as the original while loop but is more concise and easier to read.
+This code uses a for loop instead of a while loop and initializes i directly to 9.
+After each iteration, i is decreased by 1 until it reaches 0.
+The loop then exits and the output is the same as the original code.
 ```

 #### `refactor_code`